mei-friend/mei-friend.github.io/_docs/basic/getting-started.md

 If you are working with larger files the [speedmode]({{ site.baseurl }}/docs/advanced/largefiles) option (in the notation menu bar) is essential.
 In this mode only the current page is rendered instead of the whole file which reduces rendering times immensly.

-{% capture alert_text %}mei-friend remembers your most recent changes in your document and settings in your browser's local storage to persist them even if your browser is closed or the mei-friend page left (more info at [persistence]({{ site.baseurl }}/docs/basic/persistence).{% endcapture %}
+{% include alert.html type="info" title="Persistence: Save changes and settings in browser's local storage" content="mei-friend remembers your most recent changes in your document and settings in your browser's local storage to persist them even if your browser is closed or the mei-friend page left (more info at <a href='/docs/basic/persistence'>persistence</a>)" %}
-{% include alert.html type="info" title="Persistence: Save changes and settings in Browser's local storage" content=alert_text %}
-TODO: <a href='{{ site.baseurl }}/docs/basic/persistence'>persistence</a>

 ## mei-friend appearance